 What is Mesh WiFi?

-Mesh WiFi is a whole home WiFi system built to eliminate dead zones and to provide uninterrupted WiFi throughout your home.
+Mesh WiFi is a Whole Home WiFi system built to eliminate dead zones and to provide uninterrupted WiFi throughout your home.

-Mesh systems enables devices in your network to have faster speeds, greater coverage, and a more reliable connection.
+Mesh system enables devices in your network to have faster speeds, greater coverage, and a more reliable connection.
 While traditional routers broadcast WiFi from a single point, mesh WiFi systems have multiple access points.

 When one unit links to the modem, that unit becomes the main hub.
 The other units (called “nodes”) will capture and rebroadcast the router’s signal.
 The result is an efficient wireless network that provides a strong signal no matter where you are.